The Things Grief Teaches You That Nothing Else Can

 3. Some people may be uncomfortable with negative emotions.

-Some people weren’t able to handle the messy, explosive, dark, or ugly parts of my grief.
-It doesn’t necessarily mean they were terrible people.
+Some people weren’t able to handle the messy, dark, or ugly parts of my grief.
+It doesn’t mean they were terrible people.
 It may just mean they didn’t have the emotional bandwidth to walk with me and not internalize my emotions in negative ways.
 As much as they needed to be patient with my process of healing, I also needed to be patient with their process of maturing.
 It’s important to consider that before cutting people out of your life.

 4. When you remove your ability to feel painful things, you also remove your ability to feel beautiful things.

-The emotions associated with grief were so painful that I wanted to do everything I could to remove them.
+Sometimes the feelings were so painful that I wanted to do everything I could to remove them.
 But when you protect yourself from feeling anything painful again, you can also prevent yourself from feeling anything beautiful again.
 And that can wreak havoc in relationships.
 The process of grief ultimately leads a person down one of two paths: self-destruction or healing.
 Choosing to widen my emotional spectrum and deal with my pain played a big role in determining whether I came out hollow or healed.

 5. If you shove pain down, it’ll resurrect again when you least expect it.